syzasia/paper/paper.md

 # Methodology
 We compared our measurements of particle aging with a model simulation.
 The model is detailed in Smith et al 2002.

+# Results
+The simulations indicate that coagulation is the dominant growth mechanism for these particles.

+# Conclusions
+We have made fantastic insight into the BBOA aging process.
+Nonetheless, questions remain unanswered, so we should get some more funding.